Udara18/cupcake-crud-api/README.md

 # Cupcake Ordering API
 - Introduction
-This is a simple Node.js API for managing a cupcake shop's inventory, customer data, and orders.
+<p>This is a simple Node.js API for managing a cupcake shop's inventory, customer data, and orders.
 The API is built using Express.js and provides endpoints for managing cupcakes, customers, and orders.
-The data is stored in temporary arrays, simulating a database.
+The data is stored in temporary arrays, simulating a database.</p>

 - Table of Contents
 Introduction